ncatlab/nlab-content/pages/2/7/6/1/21672/content.md

 ## Research Topics

-For our research projects, see [here](https://math-phys.group/projects/).
 For a selected list of publications, see [here](https://math-phys.group/publications/).
 For the list of members involved in each topic, see our website.

 ### Gauge Theory